SystemSpace/Compendium/compendium.rst

 Will us migrants get a special status in LFE?
   You migrants will definitely be seen as some sort of elite group.

+   Also, you're searchable.
+Literally look up "life human experiment" and you get the list of humans who entered into LFE.

 What do you mean by "elite group"?
   If you choose to tell people you are from Life, you will be pretty famous (as one of the few to ever leave Life.)